 Our campaign to protect access to compounded hormones needs your support.
 We need your involvement.
 We need your voice.
 And, yes, we need your financial support as well.

 Millions of women (and men) depend on compounded hormones to live normal lives.
-Choose your state and see the first-hand stories of people whose lives have been transformed by compounded hormones.
+Choose your state and read the firsthand stories of people whose lives have been transformed by compounded hormones.
 In the debate over access to this vital therapy, their voices must be heard.